murdockma/agent_performance/README.md

+# Agent Call Center Script

+The Agent Call Center Script is a Python script designed to consolidate data from various sources, including Google, Five9, and Paylocity, into a unified tabular format or report.
+This report provides insights into agent performance metrics such as dials, contacts, sets, working hours, calling hours, and more.
+By analyzing this data, BCI can gain a better understanding of how agents allocate their time and assess their effectiveness.

 # Breakdown: Running the Script with Docker

 This guide provides step-by-step instructions on how to run the Python script using Docker.
 It assumes you have a Dockerfile and a `run.sh` file in your GitHub repository.